 The 100 point check is Australia’s standardised method of proving an individual’s identity and is implemented to combat financial transaction fraud.
 Snug uses the 100 point check to ensure the identities of its members, and to provide security to both renters and property managers, minimising chance of financial fraud.

-The 100 point check comprises of two sections, primary documents (worth 70 points), and secondary documents (worth 25-40 points).
+The 100 point check comprises of two sections, primary documents (worth 70 points), and secondary documents (worth 25 or 40 points).

 To pass the 100 point check, individuals must provide one form of a primary document, and any secondary documents, provided they are valid and collectively add up to at least 100 points.